omar-cardenas/MonitorScraper/README.md

 ## Features
 - scrapes webpage and stores data in a SQLite database.
-- categorizes and displays data through a webpage, with direct links to purchase items.
+- categorizes and displays data through a webpage with direct links for purchase.
-- script is automated using crontab
+- script is automated using crontab to keep information up to date.

 ### Output options: